manifoldmarkets/manifold/docs/docs/api.md

 - `cohort`: Optional.
 String.
 The snake-cased quirky name of a league - returns only this particular league

 Requires no auth.

+## Internal API

+Manifold has some internal API endpoints that are not part of the official API.
+These are largely undocumented, but a few are mentioned here for third-party use until a more permanent solution is implimented.
+These endpoints are not preceeded by `/v0` and are even more subject to sudden changes than the official API endpoints.

+### `POST /unresolve`

+Unresolves a market.
+Requires auth.

+Parameters:

+- `contractId`: The ID of the market to unresolve.

 ## Changelog